Thousands more prisoners across the US will get free college paid for by the government | Federal News Network

 “There’s the domino effect – it’s good for our kids to see that.
 It’s good for me to see that,” she said.

 In addition to his communications degree, Massey earned degrees in theology and biblical studies.
 His post-release options began to materialize ahead of graduation.
-State commissioners have deemed him fit for parole, and he expects to be released any day now.
+State commissioners deemed him fit for parole.
 A nonprofit group that assists incarcerated military veterans met with him in May to set up transitional housing, food, clothing and healthcare insurance for his eventual re-entry.

 “There’s a radio station I listen to, a Christian radio station, that I’ve been thinking one day I would like to work for,” Massey said.
 “They are always talking about redemption stories.
 So I would like to share my redemption story, one day.”

-Note: EDITOR’S NOTE: The Associated Press initially published a version of this story on June 28, 2023.
-It was updated to reflect the July 3 parole of Gerald Massey and adds additional background from the U.S. Department of Education.